Solid Lubricant Additives

 Electrical Equipment

-Metal Forming — High Temp
+High-Temperature Metal Forming

 Ceramics & Semiconductor

-Composite & Polymer
+Composite & Polymer Systems

 Dry lubricant additive in PTFE, nylon, PEEK, and other engineering polymer composites for bearing and bushing applications requiring low friction without discoloration.